George Holding: Early life, education, and early law career

 The youngest of five children, Holding grew up in Raleigh.
 He is a member of the Holding family which founded the First Citizens Bank in Smithfield.
 He attended the Groton School in Massachusetts.
 He attended Wake Forest University, studying Classics.
 After earning a Bachelor of Arts degree, he studied law at Wake Forest University School of Law.
 During law school, he met his future wife, Lucy Herriott.
 They married after graduating and returned to Raleigh where Holding practiced law with Kilpatrick Stockton.

 In 1998, Holding left the practice of law to serve as legislative counsel to U.S. Senator Jesse Helms in Washington.
 He was employed by Maupin Taylor, a Raleigh law firm, from 2001 to 2002.
 Holding joined the U.S. Attorney's office for the Eastern District of North Carolina in 2002, working under Frank DeArmon Whitney.
-Under Whitney, the U.S. Attorney's office prosecuted a number of high-profile public corruption cases, including former N.C.
-Agriculture Commissioner Meg Scott Phipps, former House Speaker Jim Black and former U.S. Representative Frank Ballance.
+Under Whitney, the U.S. Attorney's office prosecuted a number of high-profile public corruption cases, including former state Agriculture Commissioner Meg Scott Phipps, former state House Speaker Jim Black and former U.S. Representative Frank Ballance.
 Whitney left his position as U.S. Attorney when he became a judge for the United States District Court for the Western District of North Carolina.